scroll down for more

 The course tour and video will give you a feel of the delights that await you but why not come and find out for yourself?
 The course offers a challenge to the low handicap player while remaining very playable and a joy for golfers of all standards.
 We are fairly unusual in having 5 par fives and 5 par threes.

 In recent years Dunfermline has played host to the Scottish Mid Amateur and Scottish Ladies Youths Championships.
-Being less than an hour from St Andrews and even closer to Gleneagles, the venue for the 2014 Ryder Cup, a visit to Dunfermline Golf Club can be fitted in to most schedules and your efforts will be rewarded by a great day on a very fine golf course.
+Being less than an hour from St Andrews and even closer to Gleneagles, a Ryder and Solheim cup venue, a visit to Dunfermline Golf Club can be fitted in to most schedules and your efforts will be rewarded by a great day on a very fine golf course.